 A Colorado Access medical director will review each concern/incident and score them based on the level of risk/harm to the patient.
 A facility might receive a call or letter about the incident that includes education about best practices; a formal corrective action plan; or could be terminated from our network.
 To report a quality of care concern or critical incident, fill out the form located online at coaccess.com/providers/forms and email it to firstname.lastname@example.org.

-Please note that the reporting of any potential quality of care concerns is in addition to any mandatory reporting of critical incidents or child abuse reporting as required by law or applicable rules and regulations.
+Please note that reporting any potential quality of care concerns or critical incidents is in addition to any mandatory reporting of critical incidents or child abuse reporting as required by law or applicable rules and regulations.
 Please refer to your provider agreement for details.
 If you have any questions, please email email@example.com.

 Providers are responsible for maintaining confidential medical records that are current, detailed and organized.
 Comprehensive records help facilitate communication, coordination and continuity of care, as well as effective treatment.
 We may perform patient record audit/chart reviews to assure compliance with our standards.
 For the specific requirements, see Section 3 of the Provider Manual here.